 If you have arranged for a car for your visit, your driver will probably automatically include a school visit into the itinerary some way or another.
 He will also stop beforehand for you to purchase pencils & books etc, but it would be nice to take some with you, something a bit different is always welcome and the schools aren’t very well equipped, but the kids are keen to learn.

 Your driver may also ask if you’d like to stop at the Cambodia Landmine Museum.
 Cambodia is not far behind Laos as one of the most heavily land mined countries in the world and this small museum is testimony to those who’ve spent their lives (or given their limbs or life) clearing them.
 There is a small school attached, supported by a number of benefactors.
-The museum is on the way to one of the outlying and most beautiful temples, Banteay Srei.
+The museum is on the way to one of the outlying and most beautiful temples of Angkor, Banteay Srei.

 Please note: These places are not orphanages, although the children may be orphans and there may be accommodation attached.

 Buy something to take home

 Look out for places like Angkor Artisan Training Centre, where Cambodians are receiving training in the traditional crafts of stone and wood carving, lacquering, silver plating and silk painting.
 You can also join workshops as well as taking home some of the beautifully made products on display. **TIP You’ll be the best dressed for sure if you buy some of the beautiful clothes and handbags.
 They are very high quality, so expect to pay top dollar for them.

 As you travel around the temples, you can also stop at small workshops connected with orphanages/children’s homes where the children are able to go to school as well as learn a trade such as leather working or carving in wood or stone.
 Along the roads, you’ll sometimes see stalls outside houses selling handicrafts and home-made palm sugar.